-- (i) Except as provided for in (ii) below, all aeroplanes shall be equipped with at least one one ELT of any type. - (ii) All aeroplanes for which the individual certificate of airworthiness is first issued after 1 July 2008 shall be equipped with at least one automatic ELT. - (iii) ELT equipment carried to satisfy the requirements of (i) and (ii) above shall operate in accordance with the relevant provisions of Annex 10, Volume III.
+- (viii) Except as provided for in (ix) below, all aeroplanes shall be equipped with at least one one ELT of any type. - (ix) All aeroplanes for which the individual certificate of airworthiness is first issued after 1 July 2008 shall be equipped with at least one automatic ELT. - (x) ELT equipment carried to satisfy the requirements of (viii) and (ix) above shall operate in accordance with the relevant provisions of Annex 10, Volume III.